-Either the hook block may be reeved over the main boom nose or the headache ball may be reeved over the main boom nose or auxiliary boom nose; the other must be removed.
-If the hook block or headache ball remains reeved on the boom, it must be secured at the tie down on the carrier to prevent swinging.
+Either the hook block may be reeved over the main boom nose or the downhaul weight may be reeved over the main boom nose or auxiliary boom nose; the other must be removed.
+If the hook block or downhaul weight remains reeved on the boom, it must be secured at the tie down on the carrier to prevent swinging.

-When using hookblock tie downs, excessive loading can be applied by pulling the cable too tight, particularly when reeved with multiple part lines.
-When the cable is hooked into the hookblock tie down, the cable should be merely "snugged-up" with adequate slack provided at the center line of sheave to anchor point and avoid contact with surrounding components.
+When using hook block tie downs, excessive loading can be applied by pulling the cable too tight, particularly when reeved with multiple part lines.
+When the cable is hooked into the hook block tie down, the cable should be merely "snugged-up" with adequate slack provided at the center line of sheave to anchor point.
 Do not draw cable taut.
-Care must be exercised anytime any equipment function is being performed while the cable is hooked into the hookblock tie down.
+Care must be exercised anytime any equipment function is being performed while the cable is hooked into the hook block tie down.